 A Child's Place provides a healthy morning and afternoon snack each day.
-We serve milk to the children with both snacks as well as at lunch time.
-Parents are responsible for providing lunch for their child.
+We serve milk or water to the children with both snacks as well as at lunch time.
+In accordance to Maryland Office of Child Care policies, no sugary drinks may be served-including beverages packed from home in a lunch box.
+Most families opt out of packing a beverage with lunch since water and milk is provided by staff at this time.
+Parents are responsible for providing lunch for their child, whether packing a lunch box from home or purchasing through the Lunch Program.
 Lunches will be refrigerated, but ACP does not have facilities to heat lunches.
 We request that food, candy, gum, etc. not be brought to the school.
 No juice boxes are permitted.
 Snack menus are posted in the foyer/entrance hall on the Parent Information Board.